amexaCree/eStoreApp-udacity/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to start the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ```sh
 ng serve
 ```